-With-Input Plugin
+With-Input plugin

-A plugin for creating fields with a single input object.
-This plugin adds a new t.fieldWithInput method that allows you to more easily define fields with a single input type without having to define it separately.
+method that allows you to more easily define fields with a single input type without having to

 Usage